Gatecrasher027/disloadbalancer/README.md

 Load Balancing Algorithms:

-In the project, we have compared the working of 4 load balancing algorithms namely Round Robin, Weighted Round Robin, Least Response Time load balancing, and Chained Fallover load balancing algorithm.
+In the project, we have compared the working of 4 load balancing algorithms namely Round Robin, Weighted Round Robin, Least Response Time load balancing, and Chained Failover load balancing algorithm.

 Evaluation Metrics:

-We have tried to measure the performance of these algorithms based on metrics such as Throughput, Latency, Scalability etc. to provide actual performance data.
+We have tried to measure the performance of these algorithms based on metrics such as Throughput, Latency, Scalability, Number of Socket Errors etc. to provide actual performance data.

 Tools used for Evaluation and associated network layer: